 FIXED: No Devices Matches MBR Identifier

-Fixing the "No Devices Matches MBR Identifier" Boot Error: Encountering a boot error like "No Devices Match MBR Identifier" while trying to boot openSUSE or other Linux distros from a custom USB flash drive?
-This message typically indicates that the Disk Identifier (or Disk ID) stored in the Master Boot Record (MBR) does not match the identifier expected by the bootloader which is usually found in the /boot/grub/mbrid file.
+The following tutorial explains how to fix the "No Devices Match MBR Identifier" boot error that can occur when booting Linux distributions from a USB flash drive.
+This error typically means that the Disk Identifier stored in the Master Boot Record (MBR) does not match the identifier expected by the GRUB bootloader, usually saved in the /boot/grub/mbrid file.

-This mismatch can happen if you manually wrote the ISO, cloned a drive, or used tools that changed the MBR without updating the associated GRUB configuration.
-Luckily, this problem is easy to fix.
-Below, I’ll show you two methods—one for Linux users and one for Windows users.
+This can happen if you manually wrote the ISO, cloned a drive, or used tools that altered the MBR without updating GRUB.
+Luckily, this issue is straightforward to fix using either Linux or Windows methods.

 Fixing the "No Devices Match MBR Identifier" Error

-1. Open a terminal and gain root privileges by typing:
+1. Open a terminal and list all disks:

-3. Locate your USB flash drive in the output.
-You’ll find a line like:
+2. Locate your USB flash drive in the output.
+You should see a line like:

 Disk identifier: 0x1234abcd